shaivimalik/medicine_preprocessing-on-entire-dataset/markdowns/Reproducing_Original_Result.md

 **Characterization of Term and Preterm Deliveries using Electrohysterograms Signatures**[^1] presents a method for preterm birth prediction using classifiers trained on Electrohysterogram signatures.
 In this study, four features were extracted from EHG signatures: **Median frequency, Shannon energy, Log energy and Lyapunov exponent**.
 These features were used to distinguish between term and preterm births.

-However, the TPEGH database presents a challenge: class imbalance.
+However, the TPEHG database presents a challenge: class imbalance.
 It contains a significantly higher number of term birth records (262) compared to preterm births (38).
 To address the class imbalance issue, the study employed the Adaptive Synthetic Sampling technique.
 This method generates synthetic samples for the minority class to create a more balanced dataset.

 Using these features, various machine learning models were trained, including different types of Support Vector Machines (Linear, Quadratic, Cubic, Fine Gaussian, Medium Gaussian), Decision Trees, and K-Nearest Neighbor (Medium and Cubic) classifiers.
 10-fold cross validation was used to to assess the performance of these models, reporting accuracy, sensitivity, specificity, and error scores for each.